dimi-lab/SpaFlow/README.md

     i.  qc_only=true will run only the QC step.
 It is a good idea to first run QC and check the results before moving on to clustering.

     ii. run_scimap=false or run_celesta=false will skip running scimap or CELESTA, respectively.

+    iii. export_intermediates=true will create a new directory "intermediates" in your outputs directory, containing the centroids of the seurat clusters from each FOV using the CLR normalization method, and those using the arcsin/Z-score method (AKA the inputs for metaclustering)
 7. Call main pipeline script: `nextflow run main.nf -params-file=params.yaml`

 ------------------------------------------------------------------------